 The camp also has a regular elephant visitor nicknamed The Gardener because he roots around the flowerbeds pulling up weeds.

-What other wildlife sightings stand out from your time in the Selous?
+What other wildlife sightings stand out from your time in Nyerere National Park?

 From the camp we could hear hippo all the time, but couldn’t always see them because the waterhole was in the valley below.
 I asked if we could head down for a closer look, so our guide led us down there on foot.
 I did feel a little exposed at first because you don’t know what you’re going to come across, but you get used to it and we were in safe hands.

 When we got to the waterhole about 15 minutes later, we stood and watched about 40 hippo enjoying the water, snorting, splashing and yawning — I even saw one come out of the bush and wade in.

 I personally enjoyed seeing crocodiles while on a boat safari on Lake Tagalala.
 We could see them basking on the banks, but they slipped into the water as soon as they heard us approach, so it was difficult to get photographs.
 We also saw lots of birds from the water, including several kingfisher species and a fish eagle.

 On game drives we witnessed several animals being territorial, including a couple of male giraffe — we watched for a good 20 minutes as they bashed each other using their necks.
 There were also a couple of elephant bulls playfighting with their tusks.